minimo-io/betizen-ssg/README.md

 In case you live in this online iGaming underworld and are trying to use this Eleventy template setup for your affiliate site, please consider:

 - Game images are being loaded by slug name, {{fileSlug}}-hero.webp, {{fileSlug}}-logo.webp and {{fileSlug}}-splash.webp.
 Same images are used for all languages.
+- Some games can be highlighted using the front-matter property: `gameListFeatured: true`
 - Same for provider images, they will use: {{fileSlug}}-logo.webp, and {{fileSlug}}-character.webp
 - Game categories should include a front matter pointing to the category game slug `gamesFrom: slot`